N-Wouda/ALNS/README.md

 - The cutting-stock problem (CSP), [here][4].
 We solve an instance with 180 beams over 165 distinct sizes to within 1.35% of optimality in only a very limited number of iterations.

+Finally, the weight schemes and acceptance criteria notebook gives an overview of various options available in the `alns` package.
+This is a good starting point to using the different schemes and criteria yourself.
+It is available [here][5].

 ## References
 - Pisinger, D., and Ropke, S. (2010).
 Large Neighborhood Search.
 In M.